-During the junior year at Hendrix, students will apply to one or more of the engineering schools for admission into their 3/2 program.
+During the final year at Hendrix, students will apply to one or more of the engineering schools for admission into their Dual Degree program.
 Each school has its admissions forms and applications available on its website.
-Students should schedule regular advising meetings with Dr. Wright during each year at Hendrix to receive help in this process.
+Students should schedule regular advising meetings with the Hendrix engineering liaison during each year at Hendrix to receive help in this process.